Hint

 // res2.get("abc") retrieves the OUT argument "abc"

-- When using @Call to invoke a stored procedure, the method return type must be Map<String,Object>.
-See Stored Procedures for SQL syntax.
+@Callto invoke a stored procedure, the method return type should be Map<String,Object>.
+See Stored Procedures for SQL syntax.- Stored procedure input arguments: passed in through method arguments

-- Stored procedure output arguments: read from the returned map
+- Stored procedure output arguments: read from the returned Map

-- Result sets produced by the stored procedure: read from the returned map
+- Result sets produced by the stored procedure: read from the returned Map

 Properties